Prevent Seam Stretching and Learn about Directional Sewing

 Sewing Machine Settings for Directional Sewing

-This is simple-use the same straight stitch width and length you will use for sewing your project.
+Use the same straight stitch width and length you will use for sewing your project.

 Quiz question for you….What is the width setting for a straight stitch?
 If you guessed 0 (zero) you are correct!
 What will the stitch length be for cotton fabrics?
 Most of the time (just depends on the thickness of the fabric) 10-12 stitch inches per inch which is 2.5 setting for electronic machines.